Riding Rules, South Australia

 1.1.3 not be under the influence of alcohol, controlled substances, drugs, medication, or any other substance that may impair your ability to operate the vehicle safely and in a manner that is considerate to pedestrians, cyclists and all other road and pavement users;

-1.1.13 not use any phone, tablet, laptop, smartwatch, music player, mobile electronic device, or any other device that might distract you while riding;
+1.1.8 not use any phone, tablet, laptop, smartwatch, music player, or mobile electronic device, headphones, earphones or any device that might distract you while riding;

-1.1.16 not use the vehicle for racing, tricks, stunts, or in any other manner other than for personal transport; and
+1.1.10 not use the vehicle for racing, tricks, stunts, or in any other manner other than for personal transport;

 2. STARTING AND ENDING A TRIP